 Digital technology must find its feet in a sector where debt collection is regulated at both the federal and state level.
 The Federal Trade Commission is the primary regulator, but the relatively new Bureau of Consumer Financial Protection also includes debt collection and debt buying in its remit.

 The most important federal law for US debt collectors is the 1977 Fair Debt Collection Practices Act, which applies to third parties such as debt collection agencies - but not to internal debt collectors employed by the original creditor.
-The FDCPA is also restricted to personal, family and household debts - not businesses.
-Following a landmark Supreme Court case in 2017, the FDCPA formally excludes companies which purchase debt for their own account.
+The FDCPA is also restricted to personal, family, and household debts - not businesses.
+Following a landmark Supreme Court case in 2017, the FDCPA formally excludes companies that purchase debt for their own account.

 The relationship between customers and banks has changed dramatically during the last thirty years, opening further doors to technological intervention.
 According to McKinsey, 65% of customers interact with their banks through multiple non-branch channels, and human interactions are generally reserved for more complex problems (75% of agent phone calls could not have been resolved without human intervention).

-However, the same report observes that customers who use multiple channels to deal with their bank are 60% more likely to be active retail branch users: face to face business has not died out.
+However, the same report observes that customers who use multiple channels to deal with their bank are 60% more likely to be active retail branch users: face-to-face business has not died out.
 Mid-size banks are particularly keen on tech adoption, with 79% of operational leaders believing their institutions’ survival depends on updating legacy systems.

-US banks also face growing competition from fintech firms who are offering new financial services: around 18% of US fintechs are directly focused on disrupting the retail banking market.
+US banks also face growing competition from fintech firms who are offering new financial services: around 18% of US fintech are directly focused on disrupting the retail banking market.
 The banks who have successfully resisted this disruption have focused on customer relationships (the first priority identified by a recent Deloitte report), transforming branch operations to improve effectiveness and reduce costs, and developing cost-efficient remote models.
-These models - call centres, online service and chatbots - are intended to improve customer loyalty.
+These models - call centres, online service, and chatbots - are intended to improve customer loyalty.

 The US debt market is fast-moving and under pressure – and changing quickly as a result.

-Massive sales of debt are creating instability in a sector that’s already adapting to the consequences of poor lending practice.
+Massive sales of debt are creating instability in a sector that’s already adapting to the consequences of the poor lending practice.
 Meanwhile, tech adoption and greater segmentation are changing how creditors work with their debtors - but not quickly enough for mid-sized institutions to feel safe.
 The next chapter of US financial history will be determined by whether banks can face their challenges, fast.